Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Results and Discussion

 Table \ref {tab:consistency_phiCDM} shows that non-CMB and P18 (P18+lensing) data constraints are incompatible at $2.2\sigma$ ($2.5\sigma$) in the flat $\phi$CDM model for the second, $p$ and $\sigma$, statistical estimator.
 The $\log_{10}\mathcal{I}$ estimator shows there is strong incompatibility between the two data sets in each pair, indicating that these results must be interpreted with caution.
-This should be compared to the $1.2\sigma$ ($1.2\sigma$) compatibility, $3.4\sigma$ ($3.6\sigma$) incompatibility, and $2.8\sigma$ ($2.7\sigma$) incompatibility between these two data sets in the flat $\Lambda$CDM model, the flat XCDM parameterization, and the flat $w_0w_a$CDM parameterization, respectively, see Tables X and XIV of \cite{deCruzPerez:2024abc} and Table 3 of \cite{Park:2024pew}, where according to $\log_{10}\mathcal{I}$ there is substantial compatibility (flat $\Lambda$CDM), decisive incompatibility (flat XCDM), substantial incompatibility (flat $w_0w_a$CDM), and here strong incompatibility (flat $\phi$CDM, Table \ref {tab:consistency_phiCDM}) between the two data sets in each pair.
+This should be compared to the $1.2\sigma$ ($1.2\sigma$) compatibility, $3.4\sigma$ ($3.6\sigma$) incompatibility, and $2.8\sigma$ ($2.7\sigma$) incompatibility between these two data sets in the flat $\Lambda$CDM model, the flat XCDM parameterization, and the flat $w_0w_a$CDM parameterization, respectively, see Tables X and XIV of Ref.\ \citen{deCruzPerez:2024abc} and Table 3 of Ref.\ \citen{Park:2024pew}, where according to $\log_{10}\mathcal{I}$ there is substantial compatibility (flat $\Lambda$CDM), decisive incompatibility (flat XCDM), substantial incompatibility (flat $w_0w_a$CDM), and here strong incompatibility (flat $\phi$CDM, Table \ref {tab:consistency_phiCDM}) between the two data sets in each pair.
 The results for the flat $\phi$CDM model lie between those of the XCDM and the $w_0w_a$CDM parameterizations, probably because $\phi$CDM cannot accommodate phantom-like dark energy dynamics while the other two can, and because $w_0w_a$CDM has one more free parameter than the other two.
-While it is possible to conclude that these incompatibilities between non-CMB and P18 data constraints and between non-CMB and P18+lensing data constraints rule out the flat $\phi$CDM model at $2.2\sigma$ and $2.5\sigma$ significance, given the current state of the field it is probably premature to do this and we instead conclude that in the flat $\phi$CDM model non-CMB and P18 data and non-CMB and P18+lensing data are compatible at better than $3\sigma$ and can be jointly used to constrain cosmological parameters in this model.
+While it is possible to conclude that these incompatibilities between non-CMB and P18 data constraints and between non-CMB and P18+lensing data constraints rule out the flat $\phi$CDM model at $2.2\sigma$ and $2.5\sigma$ significance, these are below the $3\sigma$ threshold we adopt so we instead conclude that in the flat $\phi$CDM model non-CMB and P18 data and non-CMB and P18+lensing data are compatible at better than $3\sigma$ and can be jointly used to constrain cosmological parameters in this model.
 In the following we focus more on the P18+lensing+non-CMB data results, as that is the largest joint data set we study here.